back to top

 The main objectives of the Programme are to:

 - provide teaching support for the development and delivery of courses on trade policy and WTO-related matters in academic institutions

 - foster further research in trade-related matters and highlight the policy relevance of existing research — universities awarded a WTO Chair are expected to cooperate their counterparts in the Programme through joint research, shared lecturing arrangements and student/academic exchanges

 - encourage outreach/communication — universities awarded a WTO Chair are expected to organize public activities aimed at disseminating research and promoting discussion regarding international trade and trade co-operation.

 - build lasting relationships with institutions from developing countries by according financial support to beneficiary institutions for a maximum period of four years

 Advisory Board back to top

-The programme is advised by a WCP Advisory Board, an external body composed of experienced scholars.
-By involving this external body, the WTO seeks to ensure the academic quality of outputs generated by Chair holders.
+The Programme is advised by an Advisory Board, an external body composed of experienced scholars whose role is to ensure the academic quality of outputs generated by Chair holders.